gregoryloden/run/README.txt

  This will create a variable of type [type] called [name] with starting value [value].
-These will probably be of type int, used to base clicks on other data, but they can also be booleans and strings.
+These will probably be of type int, used to base clicks on other data, but they can also be booleans and colors.
 All variables are for use only within the active script.
 Scripts run from within that script will not be able to use those variables.
  Here are some variable creation examples:

 	create	int	x	100
+	create	int	z	random	30
+	create	boolean	Good?	true
+	create	color	white	255	255	255
+	create	color	brown	at	123	456
 	create	int	y	x
-	create	boolean	good?	true
+	create	boolean	Good?2	Good?
+	create	color	brown2	brown

+ Let's go over these examples.

- In the second example, a variable was used as the value to store another variable.
-The y variable would have a value of 100.
-This value checking happens in other commands too, so
+ In the first example, the variable x was created as an integer.
+To create an integer, the only argument supplied is the value to store to it.
+ In the second example, w was created with a random value.
+Using the word "random" as the first argument will assign the variable to a number ranging from 0 to the second argument - 1.
+In this case, z would be assigned a number from 0 to 29 inclusive.
+ In the third example, Good? is created as a boolean.
+Just like integers, the only argument is the value stored to it, and you can put other variables in place of the argument.
+ In the fourth example, white was created as a color, which is used for a special command.
+This is one of three ways to make a color, both of which take three arguments.
+The first way, used to create white, is to give the red, green, and blue values of a color, in that order.
+ In the fifth example, brown demonstrates the second way to create a color: the arguments are the word "at", followed by two more arguments- the x and y coordinates of a pixel location.
+The value stored to the variable is the color at that pixel.
+ In the sixth, seventh, and eigth examples, variables were created using other variables as a single argument.
+This will create a variable with the value of the argument variable.
+In addition to copying variables, they can also be used as regular arguments.
+This command,

+	create	color	brown	x	y	z

+would create a color with a red value of 100, green value of 100, and blue value between 0 and 29.
+ So now that we have variables, we can use them in other commands.
+Using the above variable assignments, the command

 	left	x	y

 would left click at x-100, y-100.

- Creating variables has 2 main perks, listed at the end of this readme file.
+ Creating multiple variables with names that are used elsewhere will not cause an error, but may cause problems when running the script.
+Be careful when naming variables.

  In addition to creating variables, variables already created can be set to new values like this:

-	set	[name]	[value]
+	set	[name]	[value...]

- This changes the variable of name [name] to have a value of [value].
-Variables can also be changed with create, as the interpreter hits the most recent entry first and returns that value.
-This will take up more memory ane make getting other values slower, so set is not recommended for changing variables.
+ Setting variables works just like creating variables, for all types of variables, except you don't need a variable type.
+Set changes the variable of name [name] to the value that the arguments [value...] produce.
+Variables can also technically be changed with create, as the interpreter hit the most recent entry first, but this is generally not recommended.
  Here is an example of set:

-	set	y	200
+	set	x	200

- After creating y, this would change y's value to be 200.
+ Assuming the same variable assignments, this would change x's value to be 200.
 So now,

 	left	x	y

-would left click at x-100, y-200.
+would left click at x-200, y-100.
 If a variable has not been created when set is called, set will not make a new variable.
 This means that

 	set	z	100

-would do nothing to any variables.
+would do nothing to any variables, since z has not been created.
- There is also a special set command for using arguments to the script, as mentioned earlier.
+ There is also a special set command for using arguments to the script:

-	setargto	[prefix]	[type]	[name]
+	setargto	[prefix]	[name]

  This works almost as if you called

-	create	[type]	[name]	[prefix]

-except for 2 points:
-- The [prefix] value is a string that is the first argument to start with [prefix]
-- The value stored to the variable is the same as the argument, but with the [prefix] omitted.
+	set	[name]	[value]

+assuming that [prefix][value] is one argument, and is a single string of characters without spaces or tabs.
- As an example, say you typed this on the command line:
+ As an example, say you had a script called "test" and you typed this on the command line:

-	java run abc123
+	java run test abc123

- If you called
+ If you had

+	create	int	doremi	0
-	setargto	abc	int	doremi
+	setargto	abc	doremi

-it would end up creating a variable as if you called
+within that script, it would end up changing doremi as if you called

-	create	int	doremi	123
+	set	doremi	123

-which sets the variable doremi to 123, omitting the abc in the argument.
+which sets the variable to 123, omitting the abc in the argument.
+ Now, since some of the variable creations take in multiple arguments, but input arguments cannot include tabs or spaces, you will have to type commas between them when typing them on the command line.
+This means that arguments should be typed like "alphaat,123,456", "beta255,255,255", and "gammarandom,30" for the following commands:

+	create	color	test1	0	0	0
+	create	color	test2	0	0	0
+	create	int	test3	0
+	setargto	alpha	test1
+	setargto	beta	test2
+	setargto	gamma	test3

+ If you call setargto and there was no argument that started with [prefix], nothing will happen.

 	Now what good is a variable you can't change?

- Run couldn't tell you, because you CAN change variables!
+ Run couldn't tell you, because you CAN change variables, integers at least!
 There are 4 change commands in run:

 	+=	[name]	[value]
 	-=	[name]	[value]